ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 oEmitNullAddress !== oEmitValue on line 15 of helloworld.pt
 % value emitted -32767 !== % value emitted 11 on line 16 of helloworld.pt
 .tLiteralString !== oEmitString on line 17 of helloworld.pt
-oEmitValue !== % value emitted 72 on line 18 of helloworld.pt
+oEmitValue !== % value emitted 72   'h' on line 18 of helloworld.pt
-% value emitted 11 !== % value emitted 101 on line 19 of helloworld.pt
+% value emitted 11 !== % value emitted 101  "e" on line 19 of helloworld.pt
-oEmitString !== % value emitted 108 on line 20 of helloworld.pt
+oEmitString !== % value emitted 108  "l" on line 20 of helloworld.pt
-% value emitted 72 !== % value emitted 108 on line 21 of helloworld.pt
+% value emitted 72 !== % value emitted 108  'l' on line 21 of helloworld.pt
-% value emitted 101 !== % value emitted 111 on line 22 of helloworld.pt
+% value emitted 101 !== % value emitted 111  'o' on line 22 of helloworld.pt
-% value emitted 108 !== % value emitted 32 on line 23 of helloworld.pt
+% value emitted 108 !== % value emitted 32   ' ' on line 23 of helloworld.pt
-% value emitted 108 !== % value emitted 119 on line 24 of helloworld.pt
+% value emitted 108 !== % value emitted 119  'w' on line 24 of helloworld.pt
+% value emitted 111 !== % value emitted 111  'o' on line 25 of helloworld.pt
-% value emitted 32 !== % value emitted 114 on line 26 of helloworld.pt
+% value emitted 32 !== % value emitted 114  'r' on line 26 of helloworld.pt
-% value emitted 119 !== % value emitted 108 on line 27 of helloworld.pt
+% value emitted 119 !== % value emitted 108  'l' on line 27 of helloworld.pt
-% value emitted 111 !== % value emitted 100 on line 28 of helloworld.pt
+% value emitted 111 !== % value emitted 100  'd' on line 28 of helloworld.pt
 % value emitted 114 !== .tParmEnd on line 29 of helloworld.pt
 % value emitted 108 !== .tLiteralInteger on line 30 of helloworld.pt
 % value emitted 100 !== oEmitValue on line 31 of helloworld.pt